 • Leafy green vegetables: while it may be hard to get your kids to eat leafy greens like kale or broccoli, these foods contain folic acid, which has been shown to benefit gum and tooth health.

-• Nuts and seeds: these have natural fats to coat the teeth and protect them from plaque build up and oils that strengthen enamel and makes teeth more resistant to cavities.
+• Nuts and seeds: these have natural fats to coat the teeth and protect them from plaque build-up and oils that strengthen enamel and make teeth more resistant to cavities.

 Some healthy foods aren’t great for teeth

-You probably already try to avoid giving your kids candy and sweets on a regular basis, but even some healthy foods aren’t great for their teeth.
-Limit your children’s intake of citrus fruits because they contain acids that can erode tooth enamel, and dried fruit because their sticky texture clings to teeth the same way some candies do.
+You probably already try to avoid giving your kids candy and sweets regularly, but even some healthy foods aren’t great for their teeth.
+Limit your children’s citrus fruits intake because they contain acids that can erode tooth enamel, and dried fruit because their sticky texture clings to teeth the same way some candies do.

 When they eat is also important